-Each year, the History and Political Science Department recognizes a woman who has made a noteworthy contribution to the civic life of her community—local, regional, national, or international.
+Each year, the History and Political Science Department recognizes a woman who has made a noteworthy contribution to the civic life of her community; local, regional, national, or international.

-This year’s recipient is Sister Simone.
+This year’s recipient is Sister Simone Campbell.

 The Ivy Young Willis Award and Lecture program began in 1992 through the generosity of William G. Willis, father of Martha Dale, a 30-year employee of Cabrini who passed away in 2012.